kekyo/prettier-max/README.md

 prettier-max doesn't have any major features that could be described as settings.
 They are simply defined by `.prettierrc`, `.prettierignore`, and `tsconfig.json`.

 In other words, if you adjust them according to the standard Prettier configuration methods and/or TypeScript compiler configuration methods, it will work exactly as intended!

+prettier-max automatically places templates if `.prettierrc` and `.prettierignore` do not exist.
+(It generates them only if the files do NOT exist.
+If you dislike this behavior, you can suppress it by setting `generatePrettierConfig` to `false`.)

 Here, we'll show an example of adding definitions to `.prettierrc` and `tsconfig.json` to manage your project with more powerful formats and checks.
 Refer to [Prettier configuration file documentation](https://prettier.io/docs/configuration) and [official TypeScript documentation](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for each feature.